graphile/worker/README.md

   tasks that were previously known)
 - `!max=n` where `n` is a small positive integer - configure the `max_attempts`
   of the job
+- `!queue=name` where `name` is an alphanumeric queue name - add the job to a named queue so it executes serially
+- `!priority=n` where `n` is a valid priority - set the priority of the job

 Time phrases are comprised of a sequence of number-letter combinations, where the number represents a quantity and the letter represents a time period, e.g.